 Every morning, bright (or dark) and early, asylum seekers line up outside the World Trade Center to apply for asylum.
 Our team serves breakfast to refugees every Monday and Tuesday morning from 6:30-8:30, rain (or snow) or shine.
 Considering all that they have been through, getting up a little early to greet them with breakfast and a smile is a very small sacrifice.

 We offer the opportunity to lead conversation tables in English (Tuesday) or Dutch (Thursday) on weekly project.
 The volunteers will work with teenagers from 12 to 20 years old, gathered into small groups, from 5 to 10 students.
 This project offers volunteers a truly unique teaching experience.

-We go every Wednesday and Friday afternoons from 14.30 to 16.00 to serve tea and coffee to patients in three geriatric units in Brugmann Hospital, Schaerbeek.
+We go every Wednesday afternoon from 14.30 to 16.00 to serve tea and coffee to patients in three geriatric units in Brugmann Hospital, Schaerbeek.
 The main purpose is to have contact with the elderly patients and to talk with them, many of whom do not get visits from their families.

 Please join us every Wednesday from 19:30 to 21:00.
 We meet outside the St. Catherine Metro Station at 19:20 and then go to Foyer Selah together.
 Foyer Selah is a small asylum seeker’s residence which has a family feel to it.
 We serve the residents by playing board games and interacting with them socially.